Aidar5/nattoeng/docs/source/book/21_jinja2/3d_syntax_filter.rst

 Filter **join** works just like join() method in Python.

-With the **join** filter you can combine sequence of elements into a string with an optional separator between elements.
+With **join** filter you can combine sequence of elements into a string with an optional separator between elements.

 Template example templates/filter_join.txt using **join** filter: